mtytel/tytel.org/_posts/2015-02-10-unexpected-optimization-01.markdown

 I've been noticing a strange spike in CPU usage while playing with [Twytch][twytch].
 When a synth voice rings out and is not producing sound anymore, it is killed and reused later to save CPU cycles.
-However, there's a significant increase in CPU cycles right before a voice dies.
+However, there's a significant increase in CPU usage right before a voice dies.
 For a while this was a mystery, but I was recently reading [some filter code in another project][dspfilters] that added a very small alternating current to the input of the filter.
 In the comment it said "Hack to prevent denormals".